SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Introduction

 \section{Introduction}

-Entity resolution is a research focus for decades because it is an essential task of many data management applications ~\cite{christen_data_2012, christophides_overview_2021, thirumuruganathan_deep_2021, papadakis_blocking_2021, papadakis_three-dimensional_2020}.
-Entity resolution aims to identify records across two datasets that describe the same real-world entity~\cite{christen_data_2012, christophides_overview_2021}.
-Since comparing all record pairs between two datasets can be computationally expensive, entity resolution is usually tackled in two steps, namely, \emph{blocking} and \emph{matching}.
-Blocking applies a computationally cheap method to remove non-matching record pairs and produce a smaller set of candidate record pairs reducing the workload of the matcher.
+Blocking is a crucial step in any entity resolution pipeline because a pair-wise comparison of all records across two data sources is infeasible~\cite{christen_data_2012, thirumuruganathan_deep_2021, papadakis_blocking_2021}.
+Blocking applies a computationally cheap method to generate a smaller set of candidate record pairs reducing the workload of the matcher.
 During matching a more expensive pair-wise matcher generates a final set of matching record pairs.
-Figure \ref{fig:example} shows an example of two datasets on which entity resolution has to be performed.
-Blocking will, for example, remove the apparent non-matching record pairs ($r_{A1}$, $r_{B2}$) and ($r_{A2}$, $r_{B2}$) because $r_{B2}$ is the only record describing an offer for a Samsung smartphone.
-Matching will keep only the pair ($r_{A1}$, $r_{B1}$) because only these records describe an iPhone mini.

-In this paper, we propose SC-Block, a supervised contrastive blocking method which combines supervised contrastive learning for positioning records in an embedding space and nearest neighbour search for candidate set building.
-Blocking research aims at pairs completeness of the candidate set and candidate set size~\cite{wang_sudowoodo_2022,thirumuruganathan_deep_2021} to illustrate the blocker's ability to maintain an accurate candidate set.
-In addition to pairs completeness and candidate set size, we report F1 scores and runtimes of complete entity resolution pipelines.
-We do it to evaluate, not only the reduction ratio of SC-Block, but also its impact on complete entity resolution pipelines.
-For our analysis we benchmark SC-Block against eight state-of-the-art blockers, combining them with four state-of-the-art matchers.
-The benchmarked blockers include unsupervised~\cite{christen_survey_2012}, self-supervised~\cite{thirumuruganathan_deep_2021, wang_sudowoodo_2022, mugeni_graph-based_2022} and supervised blockers~\cite{zhang_autoblock_2020, papadakis_supervised_2014}.
-Our proposed SC-Block is a supervised blocker.

-The intuition behind supervised blocking is to use the same training data used to train a matcher, which is common~\cite{li_deep_2020, konda_magellan_2016}, also to train the blocker~\cite{bilenko_adaptive_2006, zhang_autoblock_2020,papadakis_supervised_2014}.
-To train effective embeddings SC-Block uses a contrastive loss that is motivated by the success of supervised contrastive learning in the context of vision~\cite{khosla_supervised_2020} and especially, matching~\cite{peeters_supervised_2022}.
-This training takes time and has to be compensated by the runtime reduction of the entity resolution pipeline.
-By benchmarking complete entity resolution pipelines we relate the training time of a blocker to the runtime of the pipeline.